dan-blanco/C229-Finance/README.md

 - Ask students to visit the [US Treasury website](https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_yield_curve&field_tdr_date_value_month=202203) and view some data.

-- **What is an inverted yeild curve?**
+- **What is an inverted yield curve?**
-- An inverted yeild curve is when short term rates are higher than long term rates
+- An inverted yield curve is when short term rates are higher than long term rates
 - This is of interest because long term loans have more risk and time associated, and are supposed to be higher than short term rates in a healthy economy
 - Remember, Bond prices go up as rates go down.
-A surge in demand for long term bonds, with decrease in demand and price of short term debt will cause the yeild curve to invert.
+A surge in demand for long term bonds, with decrease in demand and price of short term debt will cause the yield curve to invert.

 - **How is inflation measured?**
-- Commond index is Consumer Price Index (CPI), and PPI
+- Common index is Consumer Price Index (CPI), and PPI

 - **What effect does interest rate have on inflation?**
 - When the interest rate is high, people are encouraged to save in banks, lowering inflation by reducing spending (demand).
 Lenders win.